hhzl/LearnWords2/docs/Developer_notes.md

 ## 2017-01-19 Notes on Anki concept and data model

 Anki uses a two SQLite databases for data storage.
-One called ``collection.anki2`` for the text information and another one called ``media`` for referencing pictures and sound files.
+One called ``collection.anki2`` is for the text information and another one called ``media`` is for referencing picture and sound files.
 The two database files and the media files are packed into a zip file which has the extension `apkg`.

 Within the ``collection.anki2`` database there are the **notes** and the **cards** tables.
-Notes are for the data and on which the cards are based.
-The cards are presented to the user as questions and answers.
+- Notes are for the data and on which the cards are based.
+- The cards are presented to the user as questions and answers.

 This following are notes about how Anki works and how the data model is related / may be mapped to the LearnWords file format.
 It will as well serve as a basis for extending adapting the  LearnWords file format.